quii/emacs.d/README.md

 `m-x magit-status` is synonumous with git status.
 Remember you can close all "windows" (different from buffers!) with q.

-You can move the cursor thing to the modified files and hit `tab` to see what changes you've made
+You can move the cursor thing to the modified files and hit `tab` to see what changes you've made.
+Within this you can press `s` to stage or `i` to add to `.gitignore`. `k` will discard uncommited changes to a file.

 `c` opens the commit menu.

+`F` opens the pull menu

+`c-x v L` is history `l` is verbose history

 ### Commit and push